CS4224-CCGWX/Wholesale-YSQL/README.md

 ## Cluster setup
 Refer to the cluster setup section of our [YCQL repository](https://github.com/CS4224-CCGWX/Wholesale-YCQL).

-### Setup steps
-Assume the current working directory is the root directory of this repo (Wholesale-YSQL)

 ## Run YSQL Java application benchmark
 ### Pre-requisite
 - `JDK 11`